programinglive/zettly/docs/reference/FOCUS_FEATURE.md

 It appears at the top of the main content area, below the header and above the workspace view.

 When a focus is completed, the reason dialog captures context and the most recent 10 entries are displayed under the active focus card.
+Each history card shows who completed the focus, the focus title, optional description, and the provided reason.
 The data is returned by `FocusController::current` which eager-loads the new `focus_status_events` relationship.

 ## Testing